 These caterpillars have quite the appetite and can consume all the leaves from an entire tree.
 While this is rarely fatal, it does cause a certain amount of stress.
 A defoliated tree will use up its reserve food supply growing a second set of leaves.

 They all have similar lifecycles in that they all hatch from eggs that are laid on twigs by female moths.
 But the oak leaf roller and forest tent caterpillar moths lay their eggs in late May, where they spend the summer and winter.
 The cankerworm spends the summer and winter as a pupa or cocoon before hatching in late February as an adult moth.
 Adult female cankerworm moths are wingless and they crawl up the trunk of the tree, mate and lay eggs.
-All three caterpillar species emerge in March to begin the feasting!
+All three caterpillar species emerge in late March to begin the feasting!

 When you see a caterpillar floating in the air, it’s probably mature and finished eating leaves.
 They produce a silken thread to lower themselves from the tree canopy to the ground where they pupate and hatch into a small, non-descript moth either in a few weeks or the following spring.
-Severity of next spring’s outbreak will depend on predation and climate conditions between now and then.
+The severity of next spring’s outbreak will depend on predation and climate conditions between now and then.

-Still, it’s not necessary to protect your trees from any of these caterpillars.
+It’s not necessary to protect your trees from any of these caterpillars.
 Some years there are many and some years there are very few.
 Wide population swings are natural and inevitable.
-Of course, pesticides are generally not recommended because the song birds are doing their part to control the caterpillar population.
+If anything, a good soaking when needed and a two inch layer of compost and mulch mixture are the most important treatments.